Iron Guard: Failure and destruction

 Once in power, Sima and Antonescu quarreled bitterly.
 According to historian Stanley G. Payne, Antonescu intended to create a situation analogous to that of Francisco Franco's regime in Spain, in which the Legion would be subordinated to the state.
 He demanded that Sima cede overall leadership of the Legion to him, but Sima refused.

 Sima demanded that the government follow the 'legionary spirit', and all major offices be held by legionaries.
 Other groups were to be dissolved.
 Economic policy, said Sima, should be coordinated closely with Germany.
 Antonescu rejected Sima's demands and was alarmed by the Iron Guard's death squads.
 He decided to bide his time until he had a chance to destroy the Legion once and for all.
-On 14 January 1941, after securing approval in person from Hitler, and with support of the Romanian army and other political leaders, Antonescu moved in.
+On 14 January 1941, after securing approval in person from Hitler, and with the support of the Romanian army and other political leaders, Antonescu moved in.
 The Guard started a last-ditch coup attempt but in a three-day civil war, Antonescu won decisively with support from the Romanian and German armies.
 During the run-up to the coup attempt, different factions of the German government backed different sides in Romania with the SS supporting the Iron Guard while the military and the Auswärtiges Amt supported General Antonescu.
 Baron Otto von Bolschwing of the SS who was stationed at the German embassy in Bucharest played a major role in smuggling arms for the Iron Guard.